At Swinburne, we aim to make your application process as easy as possible.

 - English translations of all documents, if not already in English.

-If you have followed all these steps and you have all the necessary documentation and information, you are ready to apply to Swinburne.
-You can submit your application directly to Swinburne or through an authorised representative in your country.
+If you have followed all these steps and you have all the necessary documentation and information, you are ready to complete your application form and apply.
+The application form you need will depend on the course you wish to complete.